whispersofhalo/TermuxDE/README.md

 This project provides a step-by-step guide for setting up a **lightweight desktop environment** on your Android device using **Termux**.
 Experience a mini Linux PC right from your phone!
 Perfect for developers, tinkerers, or anyone curious about mobile Linux setups.

 # Getting Started ;
-# 1. Ensure Requirements Are Met:
+1. Ensure Requirements Are Met:

 Android 8+ device

-Termux (download from GitHub or F-Droid)

-NOTE: This Only Works On Termux From Github Or Fdroid

-Avoid using Termux from Google Play due to API limitations.
+Termux

 Termux:X11

-Termux-API

 Minimum 2GB of RAM (3GB recommended)